kottans/frontend/test10.md

 ## Weather app

 Create a page with a weather cast.
+As example, you can see forecast from [darksky](https://darksky.net/forecast/50.4501,30.5241/us12/en).

-As a user I would like to:
+### As a user, I would like to: ###

-* enter name of the city or it's postcode and get weather cast in this city
+* enter the name of a city and get the forecast for it;
-* choose period of the weather cast: today, tomorrow, week, two weeks
+* see forecast for some period. not only for today.
+As example, also for tomorrow, week, two weeks, etc;
-* choose units — Celsius or Fahrenheit
+* choose units — Celsius or Fahrenheit;
 * have a list of favorite cities.
-By selecting favorite city from the list, I want to see weather cast in it
+By selecting favorite city from the list, I want to see forecast in it;
-* have a list of recently viewed cities
+* have a list of recently viewed cities;
-* see current city in the link in the address bar of the browser.
-If I open this link in the new window, website must show me weather in this city
+* see current city or latitude and longitude in the link in the address bar of the browser.
+If I open this link in the new window, website must show me weather in this city;
-* see fancy icons for weather cast and design.
-Usage of template absolutely acceptable
+* see fancy icons for forecast and design.
+Usage of template absolutely acceptable.

 You must support only last versions of major browsers — Chrome, Safari, FF, Edge.